-For the year ended 31 March 2014, the Group recorded a revenue of approximately HK\$36,572,000, representing an decrease of approximately 32% when compared with the last corresponding year.
-The significant decrease in revenue was principally due to a drop of business volume in the trading of G-PON equipment in which the Group having generated revenue approximately HK\$5,523,000 during the year.
-Loss attributable to owners of the Company for the year ended 31 March 2014 was approximately HK\$10,481,000 as compared to a loss of approximately HK\$11,860,000 for the year ended 31 March 2013.
+For the year ended 31 March 2015, the Group recorded revenue of approximately HK\$163,853,000, representing an increase of approximately 348% when compared with the last corresponding year.
+The significant increase in revenue was principally due to having consolidated the operating performance of China Mobile Payment from 23 December 2014 (the acquisition date) to 31 March 2015 and a significant increase in business volume in the trading of G-PON equipment and E-PON equipment in which the Group having generated revenue of approximately HK\$131,218,000 during the year.
+Loss attributable to owners of the Company for the year ended 31 March 2015 was approximately HK\$2,819,000 as compared to a loss of approximately HK\$10,481,000 for the year ended 31 March 2014.